- Includes Use of Textbook

 Whether you’re just getting started in the health care field or looking to add to your years of experience, the AMTI Certified Nursing Assistant/Licensed Nursing Assistant (CNA/LNA) course is a great place to start.

 PLEASE NOTE: The CNA/LNA course is a fast-paced course, please consider that as you choose your CNA/LNA course schedule!
 Give us a call if you have questions and we can help find the right course schedule just for you.

 Students must complete 86 hours of classroom instruction.

 After the classroom portion of the course, students will complete 40 hours of clinical work.
-This will be either in a long-term care facility or an alternative clinical experience in the classroom, using scenarios, case-studies and skill labs.
+This will be in a long-term care facility.

-Upon passing the schoool final exam, students may sit for the AZ State Board of Nursing exam.
+Upon passing the school final exam, students may sit for the AZ State Board of Nursing exam.
 The state board exam is a both a 75-question written knowledge exam and a skill exam.
 By passing the state board exam students then earn the CNA designation.

 The curriculum includes classroom, lab, and clinical instruction in the following areas:

 - Infection control

 Teaching methods encompass a variety of strategies including hands-on practice, discussion, instructional skill videos, computer-aided technology, as well as laboratory and clinical based work experience.

 Still not sure if AMTI is the school for you?
 AMTI consistently has the highest number of students that attend our CNA course in the entire state of Arizona and one of the highest first-time pass rates of the AZ State Board of Nursing exams.